This year’s flagship battle on the Android side has already begun. It is Snapdragon 8 Gen 2 vs Dimensity 9200 tonight.

 So let’s roll this over again and summarize

-• Performance goes to Dimensity but developer support should go to Snapdragon
+- Performance is a tie but developer support should go to Snapdragon

 According to Android Authority, MediaTek’s CEO has promised that unlike the Dimensity 9000, the Dimensity 9200 will be available for more phones outside of China and Asia.
 So they’re striking deals with companies to put Dimensity 9200 on their phones.

-That not withstanding, most OEMs should still be willing to give Qualcomm another try.
+That notwithstanding, most OEMs are still be willing to give Qualcomm another try.
 If they bungle this one, then they’ll only have themselves to blame.
-MediaTek are waiting to pounce.
+MediaTek is waiting to pounce.
+Although I suspect that the Snapdragon 8 Gen 2 vs Dimensity 9200 debate may continue to rage for a while as there’s no straight winner.

 Please leave a comment if you have any difficulty and remember to: